samirsalem/protocol-monorepo/packages/spec-haskell/README.md

 These are instances of the _Agreement_ concept:

 * **TransferableBalanceAgreement**: the payment modality as we are all familiar with, i.e. instant settlement between two parties.
-* **ConstantFlowAgreement**: streaming payments between two parties in constant flow rate.
+* **ConstantFlowAgreement**: a streaming payment modality between two parties in constant flow rate.
 * **GeneralDistributionAgreement**: a pubsub-like payment modality allowing publisher pay its subscribers in predefined proportions instantly or in streams.

 ## System Modules